alirezarahmani/myhammer/README.md

 What Are To Dos:
 --
 I put some `@todo` in code, because I do not have enough time to finish them.
 If you do care just give me more days to finish them.

+Documents for Mobile Applications Developers:
+--
+In documents folder I've created a comprehensive documents for them.

 Important Notes:
 ---